-A Weekend Warrior’s Brunch Bucket List | Toledo City Paper
+A Weekend Warrior’s Brunch Bucket List - Toledo City Paper

 614 Adams St

-Located both downtown and along Central Avenue, this sit-in invites brunch-aficionados to “taste the 419,” including a full-course menu with “Wakey Wakey All Day” breakfast, which features selections like Chicken and Waffles, Breakfast Chorizo Tacos, and its very own Fowl in the Nest Croissant.
+Located downtown, this sit-in invites brunch-aficionados to “taste the 419,” including a full-course menu with “Wakey Wakey All Day” breakfast, which features selections like #419Famous Chicken and Waffles, Breakfast Chorizo Tacos and shrimp and grits.

-Glass City Cafe
+Glass City Cafe ✓ — Temporarily closed due to COVID-19

 1107 Jackson St